abhijitnath02/abhijitnath02/README.md

-- 👋 Hi, I’m @abhijitnath02
+- 👋 Hi, I’m Abhijit Nath
 - 👀 I’m interested in data analytical program.
-- 🌱 I’m currently learning data analysis.
+- 🌱 Expertise in data analysis.
 - 💞️ I’m looking to collaborate on data analyse project
-- 📫 How to reach me abhijit.nath.adtu@gmail.com
+- 📫 How to reach me 02abhijitnath@gmail.com

 <!---
 abhijitnath02/abhijitnath02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.